zanmagerl/advent-of-code/README.md

 Day 14 | Chocolate Charts | 1 | 0
 Day 15 | Beverage Bandits | 1 | 0
 Day 16 | Chronal Classification | 1 | 0

+* Disclaimer: Source code for Day 10 and Day 15 will be uploaded, when code reaches certain standard of readibility.